 How to Use typing.Optional vs Union in Python 3.10+

 Python 3.10 introduced PEP 604, enabling native union syntax with the | operator.
-This guide details the exact migration path from typing.Union and typing.Optional to modern equivalents.
-You will ensure compatibility with static analyzers like mypy and pyright.
+This guide details the exact migration path from typing.Union and typing.Optional to modern equivalents, ensuring compatibility with static analyzers like mypy and pyright.
 For foundational concepts, review Core Type Hints Fundamentals before implementing syntax changes.

-typing.Optional[T] compiles internally to typing.Union[T, None].
-The native T | None syntax reduces import overhead.
-It also improves readability without altering runtime performance.
+typing.Optional[T] is exactly equivalent to typing.Union[T, None].
+The native T | None syntax reduces import overhead and improves readability without altering runtime performance.
 Modern Python codebases should standardize on the pipe operator.

 from typing import Optional, Union